LSG-CPD: Coherent Point Drift with Local Surface Geometry for Point Cloud Registration: Related Works

+Point cloud registration has been extensively studied in the literature.
+In this review, we limit the scope to GMM-based probabilistic methods.
 One popular formulation of GMM-based methods builds a GMM distribution on one point set and softly assigns correspondence between each pair of points in the two sets probabilistically \cite{rangarajan1997robust, luo2003unified, mcneill2006probabilistic, granger2002multi, myronenko2010point, gao2019filterreg, horaud2010rigid, eckart2018hgmr, min2019robust, ravikumar2017generalised}.
 Our method falls into this category.
 The most related works are CPD \cite{myronenko2010point} and FilterReg \cite{gao2019filterreg}.
 CPD \cite{myronenko2010point} derives the EM procedure and proposes a close-form solution in the M step.
 Recently, FilterReg \cite{gao2019filterreg} introduces Gaussian filter and twist parameterization to improve the efficiency of the CPD framework.
 Point-to-point FilterReg \cite{gao2019filterreg} is similar to CPD \cite{myronenko2010point}.
 However, both methods ignore local surface geometry and place an isotropic covariance around every point in the first point cloud to construct the GMM.
 Point-to-plane FilterReg \cite{gao2019filterreg} tries to account for the surface normal by substituting the point-to-point penalization with point-to-plane penalization in the M step.
 This leads to various problems including rank deficiency of the covariance and inconsistency between the probabilistic model in the E and M step.
 A more technical analysis can be found in Sec. \ref{sec: math}.
-ECMPR \cite{horaud2010rigid} updates the whole covariance matrix in the M step.
+ECMPR \cite{horaud2010rigid} and \cite{min2019_nonrigid} update the whole covariance matrix in the M step.
 Although it allows general anisotropic covariances, no local geometric information is considered.
 GMM-Tree \cite{eckart2018hgmr} partitions points into clusters and builds a hierarchy of Gaussian mixtures for the clusters.
 The covariances, estimated directly by all the points in the cluster instead of local surface geometry, are anisotropic.
 But it does not account for outliers in its probabilistic modeling, making it not robust to outliers and missing points.
 In \cite{min2019robust, ravikumar2017generalised}, hybrid mixture models (\textit{e.g.}, Gaussian $+$ von-Mises-Fisher) are used to model position and orientation uncertainty.
 The complicated mixture models introduce heavy computation.
 In contrast, our method incorporates surface normals in a simple GMM adaptively, making it robust to ineffective surface normal estimation.

 Another popular line of GMM-based methods build GMM probability distribution on both the source and the target sets \cite{jian2010robust, tabib2018manifold, stoyanov2012fast, campbell2015adaptive}.
 Point cloud registration is formulated as a problem of minimizing the difference between the two distributions. \cite{jian2010robust} uses KL-divergence to parameterize the distribution difference while \cite{tabib2018manifold} uses squared L2 norm.
 To improve the efficiency, voxelization \cite{stoyanov2012fast} and Support Vector Machine \cite{campbell2015adaptive} are used to represent the probability representation in a compact and efficient way.